mtumilowicz/java11-jsr303-custom-validation/README.md

     parameter or return value constraints doesn’t automatically enforce these constraints, just as annotating any fields or properties with bean constraints doesn’t enforce these either
+* `@Valid` - tells Spring to pass the object to a `Validator` before doing anything else
+* if the input class contains a field with another complex type that should be validated, this field, needs to be annotated with `@Valid`

 # project description